DataSQRL/datasqrl.github.io/docs/reference/sqrl/datasqrl-spec.md

 You control the topology, execution characteristics, and API of the DataSQRL generated data pipeline/microservice through configuration files.

-* **Package.json:** Controls all aspects of the compiler
+* **Package.json:** Controls all aspects of the compiler.
-* **GraphQL Schema:** Specifies the resulting GraphQL API
+* **GraphQL Schema:** Specifies the resulting GraphQL API.

 ## Package.json

 The package configuration is the central configuration file used by DataSQRL.
 The package configuration declares dependencies, configures the engines in the data pipeline, sets compiler options, and provides package information.

-Multiple package json documents can be specified and will be merged.
-Arrays are replaced and objects are merged.
+You can pass a configuration file to the compiler via the `-c` or `--config` flag.
+You can specify a single configuration file or multiple files.
+If multiple files are specified, they are merged in the order they are specified (i.e. fields - including arrays - are replaced and objects are merged).

 DataSQRL allows environment variables: `${VAR}`.